-This course provides a survey of the biblical story in its progressive unfolding of the history of redemption within the framework of creation, fall, redemption, consummation.
-Attention is given to the literary, historical, cultural, and theological dimensions of Scripture as it offers a metanarrative or ‘worldview-story.’
-Emphasis is placed on the unity of Scripture as it reaches its fullness and fulfillment in Christ, while at the same time recognizing key developments and differences between the various chapters of the biblical storyline.
-Three Hours.
+This course provides a survey of the biblical story in its unfolding of the history of redemption within the framework of creation, fall, redemption and consummation.
+Attention is given to the literary, historical, cultural and theological dimensions of Scripture as it offers a metanarrative or ‘worldview-story.’
+Emphasis is placed on the unity of Scripture, as it reaches its fullness and fulfillment in Christ, while at the same time recognizing key developments and differences between the various chapters of the biblical storyline.
+Three hours.

-This course is designed to engage the student in the essential doctrines of the Christian Faith and to help them complete the desired transference from belief to conviction in their personal faith.
-The purpose of this class is to examine eight areas of theology in such a manner as to allow the learner to search the Scriptures so they can begin to articulate and defend what they believe about the Christian faith.
-Special attention will be given to helping the student grasp the historical doctrinal commitments of Grace College and Seminary by engaging students in class discussion around those commitments.
-Three Hours.
+This course is designed to engage the student in the essential doctrines of the Christian faith and to help them complete the desired maturation from belief to conviction in their personal faith.
+The purpose of this class is to examine eight areas of theology in such a way as to allow the learner to search the Scriptures, so they can begin to articulate and defend what they believe about the Christian faith.
+Special attention will be given to helping the student grasp the historical doctrinal commitments of Grace College & Seminary by engaging them in class discussion about those commitments.
+Three hours.

 This course will help students discover their God-given strengths, navigate through current college issues, and help the student better understand what makes a Christian liberal arts education valuable.
-It will also introduce students to the value off-campus involvement and introduce students to prospective departments and faculty within the institution, assisting in the selection process of choosing a major and a career.
-This course is designed to make students’ years at Grace the best experience possible.
-Three Hours.
+It will also introduce students to the value of off-campus involvement and introduce students to prospective departments and faculty within the institution, assisting in the selection process of choosing a major and a career.
+This course is designed to make college at Grace the best years of any student's life.
+Three hours.

-Consumer Economics is a course designed to prepare students to understand the economic system from a Biblical perspective and how it affects individuals as consumers, producers and citizens.
+Consumer Economics is a course designed to prepare students to understand the economic system from a biblical perspective and how economics affects individuals as consumers, producers and citizens.
 Students will integrate knowledge, skills and practices required for management of resources in a technologically expanding global economy.
-Real world topics covered will include income, money management, spending and credit, as well as saving and investing.
+Real world conversation topics will include income, money management, spending and credit, as well as saving and investing.
 Core skills in decision making, problem solving, critical thinking, goal setting, management of multiple roles and using technology are integrated into the course content.
-Three Hours.
+Three hours.

-This course is designed to help you develop and hone the skills involved in clear and persuasive writing at the collegelevel and beyond.
-While the primary focus of this course is scholarly writing, we will also explore other genres of writing important to civic life, such as the personal expressive narrative, rhetorical analysis, and opinion/editorial essay.
-Three Hours.
+This course is designed to help you develop and hone the skills involved in clear and persuasive writing at the college level and beyond.
+While the primary focus of this course is scholarly writing, we will also explore other genres of writing that are important to civic life such as the narrative story, rhetorical analysis, and opinion or editorial essay.
+Three hours.

 This course is a topical approach to the cultural history of the United States from the end of the Second World War to the present, with special emphasis on America’s role in global affairs.
-Students will not only gain a broad understanding of America’s place in recent world events but also a specialized knowledge of various relevant topics and their historical context.
-Topics covered in this class have included the Cold War, the 1960s, American evangelicalism, and terrorism.
+Students will not only gain a broad understanding of America’s place in recent world events but will also come away with a specialized knowledge of various relevant topics and their historical context.
+Topics covered in this class have included the Cold War, the 1960s, American evangelicalism and terrorism.
 This is the department’s general education course.
-Three Hours.
+Three hours.

-The purpose of Global Perspectives is to encounter world cultures through literature, film, and dialogue.
-In this interdisciplinary course, students engage divergent outlooks from around the world, grappling with cultural differences and presuppositions.
+The purpose of Global Perspectives is to encounter world cultures through literature, film and dialogue.
+In this interdisciplinary course, students engage divergent outlooks from around the world and grapple with cultural differences and presuppositions.
 This course cultivates cultural competency, provides a framework for understanding God’s heart for the nations, and prepares students for the Cross-Cultural Field Experience.
-Three Hours.
+Three hours.

 The lab component of Global Perspectives is a required cross-cultural field experience that all Grace College students must fulfill prior to graduation.
-Through this first-hand experience, students will have the opportunity to engage in a culture (in a global sense; i.e. different ethnicities or nationalities) other than their own for at least 7 days, and begin to apply learned concepts to a real-life situation.
+Through this experience, students will have the opportunity to engage in a culture (in a global sense; i.e. different ethnicities or nationalities) other than their own for at least seven days and begin to apply classroom knowledge to a real life situation.

-Students who select this option create their own International field experience in consultation with the Global Perspectives faculty.
-These experiences must be pre-approved and must last a minimum of 7 days.
+Students who select this option create their own international field experience in consultation with the Global Perspectives faculty.
+These experiences must be pre-approved and must last a minimum of seven days.
 Students must complete a debriefing lab in the semester immediately following their trip.
-Zero Hour.
+Zero hours.

 A course designed for bicultural individuals for whom the United States is a cross-cultural experience.
 Students explore some of the assumptions, values and beliefs that characterize the United States and compare those with other cultures.
-They also discover the third culture, as defined by Dr. Useem, “created, shared, and learned” by those who are from one culture and are in the process of relating to another.
+They also discover the "third culture", which is defined by Dr. Useem as a “created, shared, and learned” experience shared by people from a different culture who are learning to relate to another.
 Fall A only.
-Zero Hour.
+Zero hours.

 Select majors require participation in the Study Abroad program to fulfill their program degree requirements.
 Consult the Study Abroad website for current listings.
-Twelve to Thirty Hours.
+12 to 30 hours.